Lambda-3/Graphene/wiki/Graphene-Server.md

 The Discourse Simplification service accepts the following endpoints with parameters:

 #### Endpoint: /discourseSimplification/text
-Returns the JSON-serialized versions of the `SimplificationContent` class or a textual representation depending on the value of the `Accept` header in the POST request:
+Returns the JSON-serialized versions of the `DiscourseSimplificationContent` class or a textual representation depending on the value of the `Accept` header in the POST request:
 * `Accept: text/plain`: returns a textual representation specified by the `format` parameter
-* `Accept: application/json`: returns JSON-serialized versions of `SimplificationContent`
+* `Accept: application/json`: returns JSON-serialized versions of `DiscourseSimplificationContent`

 * **text**: The input text (mandatory).
 * **doCoreference**: Specifies whether coreference should be executed before Discourse-Simplification (true/false).